maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 ------------

-The OS might look barebones now, but there is a lot to look forward to when we land of some of the final missing pieces: contacts, text communications and phone calls.
+The OS might look barebones now, but there is a lot to look forward to when we land some of the final missing pieces: contacts, text communications and phone calls.

-Lacking phone calls might seem ridiculous to some, **but there many aspects that matter about a mobile operating system**, and working phone calls without any sense of power management or audio policy modules to automatically switch from/to headset, speakers also make a device hardly usable.
+Lacking phone calls might seem ridiculous to some, **but there are many aspects that matter about a mobile operating system**, and working phone calls without any sense of power management or audio policy modules to automatically switch from/to headset and speakers also make a device hardly usable.
 We are now at the point where the Motorola Droid 4 lasts for several days on a battery while it is connected to the mobile network, performs quite well, almost all the hardware components work the way they should, and we have a strong (and expanding, to